abu-compbio/BetweenNet/README.md

 A4GALT 0.00064308681672
 ```

-To apply random walk process on the generated bipartite graph, run random_walk.py script, as follows:
+To apply random walk process on the constructed bipartite graph, run random_walk.py script, as follows:
 ```
 python random_walk.py [cancer] -v-[t/f]
 ```

 ### **Output**
-To rank genes, run:
+To rank mutated genes in the bipartite graphs, run:
 ```
 cd src
 python BetweenNet.py [cancer] -v-[t/f]
 ```
-The file will be located at /out/ [cancer] /BetweenNet.txt
+The ranking of mutated genes will be located in /out/ [cancer] /BetweenNet.txt